-These days, it’s become increasingly common to see children up to four years old with dummies plugged firmly in their mouths.
-But do children of this age really need a dummy and does having their mouth persistently blocked by one harm or hinder their development?
+These days, it’s become increasingly common to see children up to four years old with dummies or pacifiers plugged firmly in their mouths.
+But do children of this age really need a dummy and is having one in their mouth bad for their development?

-Dummies are also known as soothers or pacifiers, this is exactly their role, but only in the newborn child who may need it in those first unsettled weeks of life.
-Dummies are not essential items, many parents manage very well without resorting to them and babies will gradually learn to self comfort.
-This may include thumb or finger sucking - which many babies learn to do in the uterus.
+Dummies are also known as soothers or pacifiers, and this is exactly their role.
+Dummies are not essential items, and many parents choose not to use them as their babies gradually learn to self comfort.
+This may include thumb or finger sucking - which many babies do in the uterus.

 There are times, however, in those early unsettled weeks when the baby has become so fractious that its parents feel that a dummy has become an essential item to placate and relax the child.
 How should they use it?

 • Use it only when the baby is in an unsettled state.

 • DO NOT use it when the child is quiet and contented.

 • Be scrupulous with regards to sterilizing to avoid infections such as oral thrush or gastroenteritis.